Please ensure Javascript is enabled for purposes of website accessibility

 Traditional vs. ROTH IRA comparison

-Are my contributions deductible?You can deduct your contributions if you qualify.Your contributions aren’t deductible.
+Are my contributions deductible?You may be able to deduct your contributions

-Do I have to take required minimum distributions?You must start taking distributions by April 1 following the year in which you turn age 73 and by December 31 of later years.Not required if you are the original owner.
+Do I have to take Required minimum distributions?You must start taking distributions by April 1st of the year you turn age 73 and by December 31st of years thereafter.Not required if you are the original owner.

 For more information on Traditional and ROTH IRA’s please view IRS publication 590.